 Get specific and set a goal.
 You could be saving for a house deposit or a house plant, but when you have a goal it's easier to get into a savings mindset.

-With Lloyds you can you can separate your goals into different accounts and rename your accounts to help keep track of them.
+You can have different accounts for each goal.
+You can rename your accounts to help keep track of them.

 Set your limits

 A realistic limit can help you stay aware of your spending.
 So set yourself a spending limit, per day, per week or per month, and stick to it.

 Create an emergency cash pot.
 Aim to save the equivalent of three months' salary and put it aside for emergencies and rainy days.

 The 50-30-20 rule

 Manage your monthly pay by splitting your spending.
 Allocate 50% to your essentials, like bills, mortgage or rent, transport and food.
 Then send 30% to a savings account, and the final 20% is to enjoy.

 If you'd like face-to-face guidance, you can book a personal review in branch to check you're making the most of your money.